thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.notes.md

 ```

-At the end of the native bubbling phase, the native event reaches React's single event listener that's was attached to the `document` object when the application loaded.
+At the end of the native bubbling phase, the native event reaches React's single event listener that was attached to the `document` object when the application loaded.
 This is indicated by the double-bordered box in the diagram.
 The listener triggers an internal React event handler, kicking off the synthetic event system.

-First, the internal event handler wraps the native event inside a `SyntheticEvent` object.
-Then the synthetic event is propagated through the component hierarchy using an [internal capturing and bubbling phase](http://codepen.io/ryansobol/pen/Lpvayw?editors=001).
-In this way, React ensures that a synthetic event is *identical* across all browsers in terms of both its properties and the way it's propagated.
+First, the internal event handler wraps the native event object inside a `SyntheticEvent` object as discussed earlier.
+Then, the synthetic event is propagated through the component hierarchy using an [internal capturing and bubbling phase](http://codepen.io/ryansobol/pen/Lpvayw?editors=001).
+In this way, React ensures that a synthetic event is *identical* across all browsers in terms of both its properties and propagation.

+**NOTE:** In the diagram below, the solid lines indicate the event's propagation path through the synthetic phases and the darker-bordered boxes indicate a check for a registered synthetic event handler.

 ```text
 Synthetic capturing phase         Synthetic bubbling phase